snkashis/android-docs/src/pages/java/overview/index.md

 If you plan to use any of our APIs such as directions, geocoding, navigation, etc. you'll need to have a Mapbox access token which you'll pass in as a parameter.
 An access token isn't needed if you plan to use the Mapbox Java SDK only for GeoJSON parsing or Turf calculations.
 Read [this document](https://www.mapbox.com/help/create-api-access-token/) to learn more about access tokens.

-### Position and Point objects
+### Point object

-Throughout the APIs exposed within Mapbox-Java, you'll notice the Position object's used heavily representing a coordinate.
+Throughout the APIs exposed within the Java SDK, you'll notice the common usage of the `Point` object to represent a coordinate.
 The order in which the coordinate pair are longitude followed by latitude.
-Creating a new Position is fairly straightforward and can be converted from a LatLng object if you are using our Maps SDK.
+Creating a new `Point` is fairly straightforward and can be converted from a `LatLng` object if you are using the Mapbox Maps SDK for Android.

-The SDK will try to detect if your coordinates are outside the excepted range and log a warning.
+The Java SDK will try to detect if your coordinates are outside the accepted range.
 This range is between -180 to 180 for longitudes and -90 to 90 for latitude.
+If the coordinates are outside the accepted range, the SDK will log a warning.

-> **Note:** if you happen to be using our Maps SDK with this SDK, you'll notice that the LatLng object has the reverse order, latitude comes before the longitude value.
+> **Note:** if you happen to be using our Maps SDK with the Java SDK, you'll notice that the `LatLng` object has the reverse order; latitude comes before the longitude value.

 {{
 <CodeLanguageToggle id="location" />
 <ToggleableCodeBlock

 java={`
-// Point representing The White House
-Point point = Point.fromLngLat(-77.03655, 38.89770);
+Point point = Point.fromLngLat(LONGITUDE, LATITUDE);
 `}

 kotlin={`
-// Point representing The White House val point = Point.fromLngLat(-77.03655, 38.89770);
+val singlePoint = Point.fromLngLat(LONGITUDE, LATITUDE);
 `}
 />
 }}